 If you test positive for Covid and are symptomatic, ie fever, high temperature, persistent cough, you will immediately be transferred to hospital.

 If you test positive for Covid but are asymptomatic, you will be transferred to a specialist hotel that has been re-purposed as a Covid isolation unit.
 You will have another PCR test which, we believe, will be 5 days after your initial test at the airport.

-If you are travelling with someone who has tested positive for Covid, but you yourself have tested negative, you be placed in isolation within your hotel and subject to another Covid test.
+If you are travelling with someone who has tested positive for Covid, but you yourself have tested negative, you will be placed in isolation within your hotel and subject to another Covid test.
 The exact nature of this ‘isolation’ is not entirely clear at this stage.